wkoszek/me/source/blog/2017-05-31-how-to-select-an-open-source-project-to-contribute-to.html.md

 read the code, try it out and maybe improve it definitely have some skill and, more important, some interest in what my team does.

+## Summary

+Hacking software long-term is a lot of work, and it's nice to be concious and aware how and why you channel your creative energy towards some things, and not the others, and I hope this article was useful.
+Let me know if it had influenced your decision in any way.